In this blog post we will talk about how you can easily access and manage your most commonly used Azure resources.

 Once a resource is added as a favorite, it will appear under “Favorites” node as shown below.

-In this blog, we understood how favorites functionality Cerebrata Cerulean can be used to improve your productivity by providing you faster access to the resources that matter to you.
+In this blog, we understood how favorites functionality Cerebrata can be used to improve your productivity by providing you faster access to the resources that matter to you.

-Cerebrata Cerulean enables you to manage your Azure Cosmos DB accounts (SQL API, Gremlin API and Table API), Service Bus Namespaces, Cognitive Search Service accounts, Redis Cache accounts, and much more.
+Cerebrata enables you to manage your Azure Cosmos DB accounts (SQL API, Gremlin API and Table API), Service Bus Namespaces, Cognitive Search Service accounts, Redis Cache accounts, and much more.
 It is also cross-platform so that you can manage your Azure resources from a platform of your choice – Windows, Mac, or Linux.